arapulido/katacoda-scenarios/k8s-deep-dive-charly-scratchpad/03-agent.md

+## Use Helm to easily deploy the Datadog Agent

 The Datadog agent runs as a `DaemonSet` with a replica on every node in the cluster that matches the selector.
 To ease its deployment we are going to use Helm.